Antoninho Travadinha

-António Vicente Lopes (d.
-1987), better known as Antoninho Travadinha was one of the major autodidactic musicians of Cape Verde originated from Janela in Paúl the island of Santo Antão.
+António Vicente Lopes (1937–1987), better known as Antoninho Travadinha was one of the major autodidactic musicians of Cape Verde originated from Janela in Paúl the island of Santo Antão.

-He performed the popular dances when he was only nine years old, and made himself internationally famous when he became forty, by the time he undertook a tournée in Portugal.
+He performed the popular dances when he was only nine years old, and became internationally famous when he became forty, when he undertook a tournée in Portugal.
 One of his albums was recorded in Lisbon at the Hot Club (oldest Jazz Club in Portugal).

-Other than the violin, Travadinha played wonderfully well with the twelve string guitar, the cavaquinho and the guitar.
+Other than the violin, Travadinha played the twelve string guitar, the cavaquinho and the guitar.
 Travadinha interpreted traditional music styles of Cape Verde including the morna and coladera.
-One of his songs Travadinha made was "Feiticeira di côr Morena".
+One of his songs was "Feiticeira di côr Morena".